MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/sales/quantity-cannot-be-reduced.md

 ms.dyn365.ops.version: 10.0.18
 ---

-# The quantity cannot be reduced when canceling sales order
+# The quantity can't be reduced when a sales order is canceled

 Error code: SYS138831